-- 2.1 The Local Audit and Accountability Act 2014 abolishes the Audit Commission and (subject to transitional provisions) repeals the Audit Commission Act 1998.
-Its aim, as stated in DCLG guidance, is to give local bodies the freedom to appoint their own auditors from an open and competitive market and to manage their own audit arrangements, with appropriate safeguards to ensure independence. - 2.2 The new local arrangements for the appointment of auditors are expected to start after the Commission's current contracts with audit suppliers end in 2016-17, although this could be later if the contracts are extended to 2019-20.
-At the moment we are awaiting confirmation that the extension will be granted.
-We therefore need to be prepared for a procurement process in late 2015 and early 2016.

-- 2.3 This Council is a "relevant authority" within the scope of the Act, being listed in Schedule 2. - 2.4 The key accounting and audit obligations will be to: - Keep adequate accounting records and an annual statement of accounts for years ending 31 March; and - Have accounts audited in accordance with the Act by a local auditor appointed under the Act.
+- 2.2 The Local Audit and Accountability Act 2014 abolished the Audit Commission and (subject to transitional provisions) repeals the Audit Commission Act 1998.
+Its aim, as stated in DCLG guidance, is to give local bodies the freedom to appoint their own auditors from an open and competitive market and to manage their own audit arrangements, with appropriate safeguards to ensure independence. - 2.3 The new local arrangements for the appointment of auditors were originally expected to start after the Commission's current contracts with audit suppliers ended in 2016-17.
+However, our current external auditors, Grant Thornton believe that the Secretary of State has extended their audit contract by 1 year to include the 2017-18 year.
+Therefore, it is likely that arrangements for new auditors to audit the 2018/19 accounts will need to be finalised by 31st December 2017, so that the new auditors are in place by 1st April 2018.
+This allows the Council more time to finalise its arrangements than we originally envisaged.
+However, this could mean that we have a period with two different external auditors, as Grant Thornton will be auditing the 2017/18 accounts up to around October 2018, whilst a potentially different auditor will be in place from April 2018 preparing to audit the 2018/19 accounts. - 2.4 This Council is a "relevant authority" within the scope of the Act, being listed in Schedule 2. - 2.5 The key accounting and audit obligations will be to: - Keep adequate accounting records and an annual statement of accounts for years ending 31 March; and - Have accounts audited in accordance with the Act by a local auditor appointed under the Act.